Photographs: The Alvan S. Harper Collection

 Unknown numbers of these fragile negatives have been destroyed or lost over the years, including many taken by Harper.
 By pure chance, several thousand of his negatives were discovered in a Tallahassee attic in 1946, and these became the Alvan S. Harper Collection, on which this exhibit is based.

-This exhibit was prepared for the Museum of Florida History by the Florida State Archives.
+This exhibit was prepared for the Museum of Florida History by the State Archives of Florida.

 Click here for more information.